-Students master design fundamentals by taking courses in drawing, 2-Dimensional design, 3-Dimensional design, engineering design, and manufacturing principles.
-Emphasis is also placed on the study of mathematics and physical sciences while English and social science courses broaden and improve the student’s communication skills.
+This program prepares students for entry-level positions in industrial design.
+Students master design fundamentals with courses in drawing, 2D design, 3D design, engineering design, and manufacturing principles.
+Emphasis is placed on math and physical sciences, and English and social sciences broaden and improve communication skills.

-Graduates will have the foundation necessary to pursue a bachelor’s degree and to take advantage of opportunities for life-long learning or professional development.
+Graduates have the foundation to pursue a bachelor’s degree or opportunities for life-long learning or professional development.

 |ENGL 101C||English Composition||4||0||4|